nihkelle/-Python-Text-Analytics-Media-Analysis-/README.md

 - Strengthened the ability to explain how preprocessing choices influence results, supporting clear verbal and written interpretation in both the assignment report and video presentation.

-## 🌍 Question 4 – Non-English NLP with NLTK (GenAI-Permitted)
+## Non-English NLP with NLTK (GenAI-Permitted)

-Question Overview
+Task Overview
-- For this GenAI-permitted question, I installed an NLTK language package for a non-English language and analyzed a foreign-language article scraped using non-coding methods.
+- For this GenAI-permitted task, I installed an NLTK language package for a non-English language and analyzed a foreign-language article scraped using non-coding methods.
 Histograms for unigrams, bigrams, and trigrams were generated and compared to English-language results from earlier questions.

 <b> Part 1 - Non-English NLP (Spanish) Unigram/Bigram/Trigram Histograms </b>